-iii) Temporary Withdrawal from Studies for the remainder of the year will be calculated according to the mechanism in para 15.5ii above.
+iii) Temporary Withdrawal from Studies for the remainder of the year

+Students who temporarily withdraw from an HE course at the College, are, by definition, expected to return, the cancellation period does not apply to temporary withdrawals.
+The fee to be paid for the year in which a student temporarily withdraws will be calculated according to the mechanism in para 15.5ii above.
 Refunds will not be issued for temporary withdrawals and any resulting credit will remain on the student's account and be carried forward to the following year to count towards further fees charged.